 We are Trinity Care at Home Ltd trading as Trinity Homecare.
-We are part of Trinity Homecare Group Ltd and details of our companies are located on the Contact Us page of our website.
 In order that we can provide care and support services to the people we support we collect and use certain personal information about you.

 Personal information means any information about you from which you can be identified, but it does not include information where your identity has been removed (anonymous data).